mca91/ITEWR_DC_Course/chapter2.md

 - Obtain an overview over the model object `mod` using `summary()`
 - Store the regression summary into `summary`.
 Discover what information you can extract from `summary` by use of the `$` operator
-- Suppose you are interested in how good the model fits the data.
-Create a new variable `R2` storing the regression's $R^2$
-- You can extract a named $2\times4$ matrix with, amongst other things, estimated coefficients and standard errors.
-Save this matrix to an object named `coef`

 *** =hint